Budibase/website/content/blog/updates/introducing-budibase-new-logo.md

 draft: false
 ---

 Today, we’re sharing the biggest change to the Budibase brand in our recent history.
-Budibase has a vibrant new look, with the aim of making Budibase as beautiful as the workflows that it enables.
+We have a vibrant new look, with the aim of making Budibase as beautiful as the workflows that it enables.

 It’s a makeover a long time in the making, and a lot of love went into it.
 We hope it shows.

 {{< vimeo >}}